CoSoDocs/Guide/docs/source/getting-started.rst

 .. image:: _images/img_editprofile.jpg

-.. note:: Remember to scroll to the bottom of the page and click the “Save Changes” button after making any changes.
+.. note:: Remember to scroll to the bottom of the page and click the “Save Changes” or Check Mark icon after making any changes.

 Display Name